neelchauhan/mpd-x/docs/mpd2.md

 -   Clean device-type independent design
 -   Comprehensive logging

-mpdx is a form of mpd5, the latter of whom was originally developed at Whistle Communications, Inc. for use in the Whistle InterJet.
+mpdx is a fork of mpd5, the latter of whom was originally developed at Whistle Communications, Inc. for use in the Whistle InterJet.
 The original mpd was based on the original `iij-ppp` user-mode PPP code, although it was completely rewritten since then. mpdx is now hosted on GitHub, and mpd5 at